matheuss/google-translate-api/README.md

 # google-translate-api
-A free and unlimited API for Google Translate
+A free and unlimited API for Google Translate :dollar::no_entry_sign: